ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Stamina length bonus fix

-A [change](https://github.com/ppy/osu/pull/33380) by [rloseise](https://osu.ppy.sh/users/6793778) was made in order to fix high-end stamina values causing a harsh jump in length bonus.
+A [change](https://github.com/ppy/osu/pull/33380) by [rloseise](https://osu.ppy.sh/users/6793778) was made in order to fix maps with high stamina difficulty causing a harsh jump in the bonus applied to long maps.

-For very difficult maps with a lot of stamina difficulty, the length bonus would previously spike by about 0.2* when reaching a specific threshold value.
-Length bonus has been rewritten to scale linearly as stamina difficulty increases to prevent harsh increases.
+This *length bonus* would previously spike by about 0.2* as soon as the stamina difficulty value reached a certain threshold.
+The length bonus has been rewritten to scale linearly with stamina difficulty to prevent harsh increases.

 ### Minor changes